Wangola/Production-Tracker/README.md

 ## Overview
 Creator: William Angola.\
-This program was created as a school project that will use a GUI page to control/use data within a full database for the purpose of production.
+Project that uses a GUI page to control/use data within a full database for the purpose of production.

 ## Code